Botanics Volunteer Sessions

 No gardening experience necessary.
 Please wear stout footwear and clothes for gardening.
 You are welcome to bring your own gardening gloves.

 All tools and materials will be provided.
-Tea / coffee break at 11am.
+Mid-session break.

 Meet at the Temple of Minerva (formerly the Interpretation Centre) in the Botanical Gardens.
 Led by the Parks Team.